oletizi/avi-docs/src/site/docs/16.2.2/webinterface-admin-options/index.md

 <html>
  <head></head>
  <body>
-   --- title: Administration layout: default --- The administration section of the web interface governs the following system-level resources: * **
+   --- title: Web Interface - Administration Options layout: default --- The administration section of the web interface governs the following system-level resources: * **
   <a href="/user-accounts">Accounts</a>:** Configure and manage user accounts, roles, and tenants. * **
   <a href="/docs/latest">Settings</a>:** Configure management access resources. * **Controller:** Configure
   <a href="/docs/latest">Avi Controller management addresses</a>, and view Avi Controller-related